LOstDev404/MCAddon-Custom-Value-Manager/README.md

-A simple Streamlit app that lets users made decisions about the Minecraft Bedrock packs, before the packs are compiled and uploaded.
+A simple web-app that lets users make decisions about Minecraft Bedrock packs before the packs are compiled and downloaded.